lootie/Multitaper.jl/README.md

 * T-squared test (Thomson, "Some comments on possibly cyclostationary series", Asilomar Conference Proceedings) for simultaneous line components.

+### 2 Dimensional

+* 2 Dimensional Cartesian tapers supported on the square in space and 2D disk in time as described in Simons and Wang, 2011

 ## Plots Recipes

 You will find plots recipes in the separate file ./Examples/plotsrecipes.jl.
-These provide a convenient Plots.jl format for plotting multispec objects.
+These provide a Plots.jl format for plotting multispec output structs with little effort.

 ## Main References